richardcavell/sorcery/README.txt

 Sorcery version 1.0
 https://github.com/richardcavell/sorcery
+Some of this is not my intellectual property.
 Any component of this project that is my intellectual property, I release under the MIT license.

 This project is intended for the TRS-80 Color Computer 3.
 It is a very simple program that does something strange to the cursor.